A boosted second-order convex splitting algorithm based on gradient flows: Introduction

-It is crucial to highlight that the inclusion of the extrapolation term on $f$, specifically $2f(u^n) - f(u^{n-1})$, distinguishes the scheme \eqref{eq:bdf2:adam:orig} significantly from DCA-like algorithms \cite{Lethi2021}.
-For the Allen-Cahn model with specific $H$ and $F$ functions, where $S$ represents a positive constant and $I$ is the identity operator, the choices discussed in \cite{Shen2010} involve $M=S I$ and $\hat u^n= 2u^n-u^{n-1},$ while those in \cite{Li2017} consider $M = \delta t S I$ and $\hat u^n = u^n$.
-The careful selection of $S(u^{n+1}- 2u^n + u^{n-1})$ in \cite{Shen2010} or $S\delta t (u^{n+1}-u^n)$ in \cite{Li2017} preserves second-order time discretization and enhances stabilization.
-We will reformulate \eqref{eq:solve:y:pre:general} as classical preconditioned iterations for solving $y^n$, offering greater convenience.
-By defining $d^n = y^n-u^n$, we proceed with an $\emph{aggressive}$ Armijo-type line search involving parameters $\beta^k \lambda_0>0$, $k = 0,1,2, \ldots$, $\beta \in (0,1)$, and $\lambda_0, \alpha>0$.
-The objective is to find the smallest integer $k$ satisfying:
+where $v^n\in \partial H(y^n)$.
+We reformulate \eqref{eq:solve:y:pre:general} as classical preconditioned iterations for solving $y^n$, which simplifies the solution of $y^n$, offering greater convenience.
+For further details on preconditioning techniques, see Section \ref{sec:pre:sub}.
+It is crucial to highlight that the inclusion of the extrapolated gradient term $2f(u^n) - f(u^{n-1})$, distinguishes the scheme \eqref{eq:bdf2:adam:orig} substantially from DCA-like algorithms \cite{Lethi2021}.
+For the Allen-Cahn model with specific $H$ and $F$ functions, where $S$ represents a positive constant and $I$ is the identity operator, the choices discussed in \cite{Shen2010} involve $M=S I$ and $\hat u^n= 2u^n-u^{n-1},$ while the corresponding settings in \cite{Li2017} consider $M = \delta t S I$ and $\hat u^n = u^n$.
+The careful selection of $S(u^{n+1}- 2u^n + u^{n-1})$ in \cite{Shen2010} or $S\delta t (u^{n+1}-u^n)$ in \cite{Li2017} preserves second-order time discretization and improves numerical stability.
+Incorporating additional information into the iteration process is a widely adopted technique in optimization and numerical methods.
+The reflected gradient method \cite{Malitsky2015, Tseng2000} utilizes the value at the reflection point, expressed as $2u^n - u^{n-1}$, to yield enhanced interpretability of the objective function.
+We incorporate not only the prior information from the iterative sequence $\{u^n\}_n$, such as $3y^{n+1} - 4u^n + u^{n-1}$, but also the corresponding gradient component, represented by $2f(u^n) - f(u^{n-1})$.